 The Scrappy: The newer classes save Female Slayer (mostly) get treated like this mildly in the NA regions for delaying subclasses of M.Mage and Thief.

 In Korea however, the Knight Class gets this treatment HEAVILY due to being a fanservicey, overpowered but flawed character who seems groomed to be the protagonist.
 That and getting her instead of the much awaited second awakenings for later characters (M.Gunner, F.Mage, Priest).
 Knight players were popular targets of Town Pv P Ganking early on.

 Thief also got hit with this soon after she was released due to being faster and stronger than existing characters and while she got nerfed to a more balanced state (at best), the sentiment seems to have stuck.
 M.Mage is an exception as he's merely not popular.
 Such cold (at best) receptions are a factor in why they're slow to get their subclasses.

-Woolseyism: Nexon enaged in this with varying levels of success, with some names sounding better (Monk instead of Infighter) and some being worse (Monk'a awakening being Templar compared to God Hand).
+Woolseyism: Nexon engaged in this with varying levels of success, with some names sounding better (Monk instead of Infighter) and some being worse (Monk'a awakening being Templar compared to God Hand).
 And Asura's awakening class Dark Knight being the same as a later class.
 So far, NeoPle keeping most of Nexon NA's translations for class names while changing the names of some of the more inaccurately localized names.